tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 Go to the project root directory and type `sbt "<deploy-module>/runMain <mainClass> --local <path-to-config-file>"`, where

-- `<deploy-module>` is the name of the deployment module created by the template (`galil-deploy` if using defaults)
+- `<deploy-module>` is the name of the deployment module created by the template (`sample-deploy` if using defaults)
 - `<mainClass>` is the full class name of our ContainerCmd application, which the template names `<prefix>.<name>deploy.<Name>ContainerCmdApp`.
-If you accept the defaults for the template, it will be `org.tmt.nfiraos.galildeploy.GalilContainerCmdApp`.
+If you accept the defaults for the template, it will be `org.tmt.nfiraos.sampledeploy.SampleContainerCmdApp`.
 If you are having problems determining the class name, use `sbt run` and it will prompt you the possibilities.
 - `<path-to-config-file>` is the filename, which can be an absolute path or relative to the directory of the deployment module.
-If using defaults, this would be `src/main/resources/GalilAssemblyContainer.conf`.
+If using defaults, this would be `src/main/resources/SampleAssemblyContainer.conf`.

-So if using the template defaults, the full command would be `sbt "galil-deploy/runMain org.tmt.nfiraos.galildeploy.GalilContainerCmdApp --local src/main/resources/GalilAssemblyContainer.conf"`
+So if using the template defaults, the full command would be `sbt "sample-deploy/runMain org.tmt.nfiraos.sampledeploy.SampleContainerCmdApp --local src/main/resources/SampleAssemblyContainer.conf"`

 Like with the HCD, the `sbt stage` command can also be used to create binaries in the `target/universal/stage/bin` directories of the root project.

 To run using the deployment packaging, follow the steps below:
- - Run `sbt galil-deploy/universal:packageBin`, this will create self contained zip in `galil-deploy/target/universal` directory.
+ - Run `sbt sample-deploy/universal:packageBin`, this will create self contained zip in `sample-deploy/target/universal` directory.
  - Unzip the generated zip file and enter into `bin` directory.
  - You will see four scripts in the `bin` directory (two bash scripts and two windows scripts).
  - If you want to start multiple containers on a host machine, follow this guide @ref:[here](../apps/hostconfig.md#examples).
  - If you want to start multiple components in container mode or single component in standalone mode, follow this guide @ref:[here](../framework/deploying-components.md).
- - Example to run container:    `./galil-container-cmd-app --local ../../../../galil-deploy/src/main/resources/GalilAssemblyContainer.conf`
+ - Example to run container:    `./sample-container-cmd-app --local ../../../../sample-deploy/src/main/resources/SampleAssemblyContainer.conf`
- - Example to run host config:  `./galil-host-config-app --local ../../../../galil-deploy/src/main/resources/GalilHostConfig.conf -s ./galil-container-cmd-app`
+ - Example to run host config:  `./sample-host-config-app --local ../../../../sample-deploy/src/main/resources/SampleHostConfig.conf -s ./sample-container-cmd-app`

 @@@ note { title=Note }